Schema Markup Example

 The Marty Neumeier Twist: Brand Compresses Payback Period

 Here is the move most agencies miss.
 Marty Neumeier, in Zag, argues that a sharp brand position lowers customer acquisition cost by raising trust before the first click.
 When a prospect already knows who you are, what you stand for, and why you are different, they convert faster and at a higher price.
 That collapses CAC and accelerates payback simultaneously.
+A Knoxville company that owns its category in town pays less to win each customer than the commodity shop fighting on price three exits down I-40.

-Translation: brand is not a luxury — it is a unit-economics lever.
+Translation: brand is not a luxury.
+It is a unit-economics lever.
 Companies with strong category positions routinely run payback periods 40-60% shorter than commodity competitors in the same market, because their leads close faster and pay more.

 The 3 Levers That Shrink Payback Period